yujintong/pvpgn-server-bak/README.md

 If your network interface is directly bound to public IP, PvPGN can figure it out on it's own and this step is not necessary.

 ## License
+PvPGN-PRO is licensed under the GNU GPL v2 (or later).
+See LICENSE file for more information.

     This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License